MacSmithNZ/massageeden.co.nz/content/blog/2020-01-happy-new-year/index.md

 ---
 title: "It's a New Year, time for a New You"
 date: 2020-01-01T10:04:46+13:00
 description: Explore our special New Years promotion.
-Start the year off on the right foot with Massage Me Day Spa.
+Start the year off on the right foot with Massage Eden.
 author: Jenny K
 resources:
 - name: feature